Late-stage Betomania in Reno

 However, during Beto’s Q&A, I managed to take a closer look at his rental Ford, no doubt a meditated choice.
 If Mr. O’Rourke’s staff really knew Reno and its current demographics, they would have sprung for a Subaru.

-As Beto concluded with a gracias and nos vamos, the crowd began to disperse, except for the loyal contingent who waited in line for selfies.
+As Beto concluded with a gracias, the crowd began to disperse, except for the loyal contingent who waited in line for selfies.
 Next to me, a woman lauded Beto’s talent for public speaking.

 As for the nineteen-year-old Salvatore Ficarrotta III, a freshman at UNR studying tuba performance and neuroscience, he beamed when emerging from the Q&A, where Beto had answered his question about indifference in politics — and wished him a happy birthday.